-- Accepting the Girl Scout Promise and Law. - Understanding and coaching Girl Scouts Three Keys to Leadership-discover, connect, and take action-that are the basis of the Girl Scout Leadership Experience. - Sharing your knowledge, experience, and skills with a positive and flexible approach. - Working in a partnership with your Girl Scouts so that their activities are girl-led and that they learn by doing, individually and as a group.
-You'll also partner with other volunteers and council staff for support and guidance. - Organizing fun, interactive, girl-led activities that address relevant issues and match girls' interests and needs.

-- Providing guidance and information regarding Girl Scout group meetings with troop families on a regular and ongoing basis through a variety of tools, including email, phone calls, newsletters, blogs, other forms of social media, and any other method you choose. - Processing and completing registration forms and other paperwork, such as permission slips. - Communicating effectively and delivering clear, organized, and vibrant presentations or information to an individual or the group. - Overseeing with honesty, integrity, and careful record-keeping the funds that girls raise. - Maintaining a close connection to your volunteer support team as well as your council. - Facilitating a safe experience for every Girl Scout.
+- Accepting the Girl Scout Promise and Law. - Understanding and coaching Girl Scouts through the Girl Scout Leadership Experience. - Completing required trainings and complying with Girl Scout policies, procedures, and safety guidelines. - Sharing your knowledge, experience, and skills with a positive and flexible approach. - Working in a partnership with your Girl Scouts so that their activities are girl-led and that they learn by doing, individually and as a group.
+You'll also partner with other volunteers and council staff for support and guidance. - Organizing fun, interactive, girl-led activities that address relevant issues and match their interests and needs. - Providing guidance and information regarding Girl Scout group meetings with troop families on a regular and ongoing basis through a variety of tools, including email, phone calls, newsletters, blogs, other forms of social media, and any other method you choose. - Processing and completing registration forms and other paperwork, such as permission slips. - Communicating effectively and delivering clear, organized, and vibrant presentations or information to an individual or the group. - Overseeing with honesty, integrity, and careful record-keeping the funds that your troop raises.

+Maintaining a close connection to your volunteer support team and your council.

+• Facilitating an inclusive environment and positive experience for every Girl Scout.